Resentment (Beyoncé song)

-The cover was well received by music critics who praised Beyoncé's powerful vocal performance and vulnerability.
+Beyoncé's version of the song was well received by music critics who praised Beyoncé's powerful vocal performance and vulnerability.
 It charted at number 11 on the Billboard Bubbling Under R&B/Hip-Hop Singles based on downloads alone.
 She performed the song during her revue shows I Am...
 Yours (2009) and Revel Presents: Beyoncé Live (2012).
-It was additionally included the 2009 DVD/CD I Am...
-Yours: An Intimate Performance at Wynn Las Vegas as the ninth track.
+It was additionally included the live album I Am...
+Yours: An Intimate Performance at Wynn Las Vegas (2009).